-Our ability to maintain physical balance is one of those things most of us take for granted on a daily basis.
-Physical balance involves a range of different sensory systems working together: our vision, proprioception – the awareness of where our body is in any moment and the vestibular system in our inner ear.
+The need to find balance operates in many areas of our lives: balance within our body, the food we eat, levels of activity and rest, thoughts and emotions, within relationships, and in our work and personal lives.
+Our ability to maintain physical balance is one of those daily things most of us take for granted.
+Physical balance involves a range of different sensory systems working together: our vision, proprioception, the awareness of where our body is at any moment, and the vestibular system in our inner ear.
 So, physical balance is something worth being grateful for.

+Our busy work and personal lives are often so full of activities it’s hard to maintain a sense of balance.
 When our work becomes unbalanced, we can end up neglecting our personal life.
 Although we can have fulfilling careers, we work to live, not the other way around.
-A poor work-life balance can damage your mental and physical health.
-The burden of working long hours for a sustained time can lead to stress, depression and eventual burnout.
+A poor work-life balance can damage our mental and physical health.
+The burden of working long hours for a sustained time can lead to stress, depression, and eventual burnout.
 Recent research found that the average family in the UK spends as little as 36 minutes a day in quality time.
 And around half of the people in the survey said that their work-life was out of balance.